Faqs

 The purpose of the tech is to add value, creating an immersive environment where learning becomes play.
 We start lessons in full-screen augmented reality, allowing you to see the steps in detail.
 You'll then be asked to place your smart phone into the included goggles to teleport to virtual worlds and experience that lesson in an immersive environment.
 The VR experiences never last more than 90 seconds, encouraging kids to remove their goggles and return to learning in the book, and playing with physical games and activities before returning to the digital world!

 It's important that you toggle the eye controls found on the bottom of the goggles to ensure the focus is aligned to each user.
-We also recommend that you wipe off any fingerprints and smudges from the face of your device.
-Also, ensure your smart phone is placed correctly into the goggle, centered with the lenses to the best of your ability.

 Our range of educational science kits and VR toys range from 8 to 12 years of age depending on the content and subject matter.
-Although we believe younger children can experience these items, the mentioned age range suggests use with limitted parental guidance.
+Although we believe younger children can experience these items, the mentioned age range suggests use with limited parental guidance.
 Children ages 5-7 would require significant parental assistance but will have no problem digesting the content!

 Our digital content is triggered by pages in our books.
 When you launch the app, your camera is activated.
 You will then point at a selected spread.
 The key is to ensure you are not too close, allowing the camera (via the app) to see both left and right pages of that entire spread.
 This allows the app to recognize the content, and deliver that specific lesson.
 If you were to look away from the book, it would stop.